eModbus/emodbus.github.io/_docs/modbusclient/rtuapi.md

 #include "ModbusClientRTU.h"
 ```

+## Important when using ``HardwareSerial``
+Modbus RTU has been  modified to accept any ``Stream``-based object for reading and writing serial data.
+Note that this requires a version of the ``arduino-esp32`` core of 2.0.x and higher.
+Due to the timing requirements of Modbus, a ``HardwareSerial`` connection needs to be configured properly to work with eModbus.

+1. Configure a buffer size suited for your messages.
+With higher baud rates the standard 128 byte UART buffer needs to be copied from the FIFO multiple times if you are processing requests or responses longer than that.
+The UART buffer needs to be large enough to hold a complete message - else timing errors will happen.<br/>
+A reasonable size for regular Modbus RTU is 260, Modbus ASCII rather will need 520 bytes.<br/>
+The size must be set **before the ``HardwareSerial::begin()`` call** to be effective.<br/>
+The call is like (``Serial1`` taken as an example)<br/>
+``Serial1.setRxBufferSize(260);``

+2. Now call your ``Serial``'s ``begin()``.
+3. **This is most important of all!**<br/>
+Set the FIFO full threshold to just 1 byte.
+This allows eModbus to take care of the timing.
+If you omit this step, you may encounter timeots, broken messages etc.<br/>
+The threshold is set with<br/>
+``Serial1.setRxFIFOFull(1);``

+Also note that the ``ModbusServerRTU::begin()`` call now needs to be given the baud rate as first parameter.
+This is used to calculate the necessary interval times between messages on the RTU bus.
+Incorrect values may lead to messages being missed.

 ## `ModbusClientRTU(HardwareSerial& serial)`,<br> `ModbusClientRTU(HardwareSerial& serial, int8_t rtsPin)` and<br> `ModbusClientRTU(HardwareSerial& serial, int8_t rtsPin, uint16_t queueLimit)`
 These are the constructor variants for an instance of the `ModbusClientRTU` type.
 The parameters are:
 - `serial`: a reference to a Serial interface the Modbus is conncted to (mostly by a RS485 adaptor).
 This Serial interface must be configured to match the baud rate, data and stop bits and parity of the Modbus.